 The Baltimore Banner thanks its sponsors.
 Become one.

 First responders flooded the Penn North neighborhood shortly after 9 a.m.
 Thursday to find more than a dozen people in need of aid.
-The Baltimore City Health Department closed half a block to treat people outside the Pratt Library branch, which remained closed on Friday.
+The Baltimore City Health Department closed half a block to treat people outside the Pratt Library branch, which remained closed Friday.

-Terrance Lunn, a training manager with the center, said Thursday’s incident forced people to notice what Penn-North residents experience every day.
+Terrance Lunn, a training manager with the center, said Thursday’s incident forced people to notice what Penn North residents experience every day.

 But he feared the attention wouldn’t last.

 “This is the news today,” Lunn said.
 “Next week, it’ll be something else.
-Are we going to forget Penn-North?”
+Are we going to forget Penn North?”

 The Baltimore Banner thanks its sponsors.
 Become one.